mjbradvica/MediatorBuddy/README.md

 Install-Package MediatorBuddy.AspNet
 ```

-## What is implied by "opinionated" library?
+## What is implied by an "opinionated" library?

-If you are familiar with the [Prettier](https://prettier.io/) formatter for front-end frameworks-then the idea of an "opinionated" library should be familiar.
+If you are familiar with the [Prettier](https://prettier.io/) format library for front-end frameworks-then the idea of an "opinionated" library should be familiar.

-MediatorBuddy has a very specific way to handling requests and responses.
-The advantage you gain is up to 100% less unit testing in your presentation layer alongside a consistent way to handling failures.
+MediatorBuddy has a very specific way of handling requests and responses.
+The advantage you gain is up to 100% less unit testing in your presentation layer alongside a consistent way of handling failures.

 MediatorBuddy also assumes that you prefer to use the built-in [validation attributes](https://learn.microsoft.com/en-us/aspnet/core/mvc/models/validation?view=aspnetcore-7.0#validation-attributes) that Microsoft provides out of the box.
-Attribute validators is highly recommended, especially if you are utilizing Swagger.
+Attribute validators are highly recommended, especially if you are utilizing Swagger.

 You may use a separate library such as [FluentValidation](https://www.nuget.org/packages/FluentValidation)-however you will need to validate request objects in your handlers.